A Timeline of Local History

 Methodist Church and hall built.

-1959 Drive in theatre opens owned by Vic Basham.
+1959 Drive-in theatre opened, owned by Vic Basham.

-1960 - 1988 Lake Ninan, originally fresh water, was used for Water Skiing Sailing and a Rowing Regatta until the Lake dried up in 1988 as a result of farming practises and climate change.
+1960 - 1988 Lake Ninan, originally fresh water, was used for Water Skiing Sailing and a Rowing Regatta until the Lake dried up in 1988.

 1960 Caravan Park.
 Septic Tanks.
 Bowling Club.

-1963 Opening of the Wongan Hills Olympic Swimming Pool, Pistol Club, New Shire Offices.
+1963 Wongan Hills Olympic Swimming Pool, Pistol Club, New Shire Offices were opened

 1964 Police Station opened.